 To take revenge on his brothers, Tāwhirimātea first attacked Tāne Mahuta – the god of the forest, who had separated Rangi and Papa.
 The mighty trees of Tāne’s domain were snapped in two and fell to the ground.
 Then Tāwhirimātea attacked Tangaroa, the god of the sea, causing the waves to grow as tall as mountains.
 After this he turned on Rongomātāne, whose domain was cultivated food and the kūmara (sweet potato), and Haumia-tikitiki, god of fern root and uncultivated food.
 To escape, they hid within their mother Papatūānuku.
 That is why kūmara and fern root burrow into the earth.

 Rain, hail and dew

 During this time, Tāwhirimātea also released Uanui (terrible rain), Uaroa (long-continued rain) and Uawhatu (fierce hailstorms).
 Their offspring were Haumaringi (mist), Haumarotoroto (heavy dew), and Tōmairangi (light dew).

 Tāwhirimātea and Tūmatauenga

 Tāwhirimātea finally attacked Tūmatauenga, the god of war and of humans.
 Tūmatauenga stood firm and endured the fierce weather his brother sent.
-He developed incantations to cause favourable winds, and tūā (charms or spells) to bring fair weather to the heavens.
-But because neither brother can win, Tāwhirimātea continues to attack people in storms and hurricanes, trying to destroy them on sea and land.
+He developed incantations to cause favourable winds, and tūā (charms or spells) to bring fair weather.
+Because neither brother can win, Tāwhirimātea continues to attack people in storms and cyclones, trying to destroy them on sea and land.